-So why then am I an online shopping convert?
-Well online shopping can be done anywhere, anytime…in your pyjamas, on the bus, watching your kids play sport, you can do it before the kids wake up or while your significant other is sleeping.
+So why then am I am I converted to shopping online?
+Well babes, because online shopping can be done anywhere, anytime…even in your pyjamas, on the bus and watching your kids play sport.
+You can do it before the kids wake up or while your significant other is sleeping.

 Online shopping can come with pitfalls though and you need to know a thing or two so here’s some of my top tips to help make your online shopping experience a good one.

-KNOW YOUR MEASUREMENTS.
 We all know how much sizing varies in regular stores and it’s the same for online stores so arm yourself with a measuring tape, strip down to your underwear (or get nude if that takes your fancy) and get to know your body.

-ZOOM IN.
 I always like to zoom in and get a close up look of a fabric to see the texture and colour.
 Look for things like zips and waistbands, where pockets or ties sit.
 Are the sleeves loose or is there a button closure, are there side splits, what’s the rear view really like?
 Look at the height and size of the model and where hemlines and leg lengths sit on her.

-CHECK THE RETURNS POLICY.
 We all know that sinking feeling when we try something on and it just isn’t right.
-We want to feel amazing in our clothes and not get stuck with something that will hang in the back of our wardrobe so always check the returns policy.
+We want to feel amazing in our clothes and not get stuck with something that will hang in the back of our wardrobe taunting us, so always check the returns policy.
 You need to know if the online store will return for wrong sizing or faulty items and whether there is a time limit for returns or any postage charges to you.

-Check the retailer has solid contact details like a shop front, address, or phone details.
+When shopping online check the retailer has solid contact details like a shop front, address, or phone details.
 If you are unsure of their policy call the company first.

-MAKE USE OF TABS.
-You can narrow down your search and save time by clicking on a specific item category.
-Don’t forget to check out the sale section as there’s usually great bargains.
-There’s also the sizing and care tabs near items and sometimes a review tab, customer reviews can be very helpful but don’t always take them as gospel.
+When on your chosen site you can narrow down your search and save time by clicking on a specific item category.
+Don’t forget to check out the sale section as there’s usually great bargains to be had.
+There’s also the sizing and care tabs near item description and sometimes a review tab, customer reviews can be very helpful but don’t always take them as gospel.

-SUBSCRIBE.
 Sign up to receive emails, most companies are respectful and won’t spam your inbox but subscribing can pay off BIG time for you.
 Specials, sales, birthday vouchers, VIP events and coupon codes are all something you want and these come via e-mail.
 Some sites also send out blog updates or newsletters so hand over your e-mail.
 A good tip is to create an e-mail account purely for your shopping subscriptions.

-PLAY NICE.
-You’ve all seen it when people fly into a rage and let their thoughts spill out via a key board…those nasty online rants.
+You’ve all seen it when people fly into a rage and let their thoughts spill out via a key board…those nasty online rants/brain farts.
 Yeah it’s so ugly (shudder).
-I always like to give a company an opportunity to rectify a problem, remember this is someone’s livelihood and most people don’t go out of their way to give poor service, mistakes happen.
+When shopping online remember your manners, I always like to give a company an opportunity to rectify a problem, remember this is someone’s livelihood and most people don’t go out of their way to give poor service, mistakes happen.

 Companies also love to receive good feedback ( let’s face it we all do), so if you’re happy with the service then send some love their way and drop them a line or post a nice review on their site.

-If there’s a wish list in the tab section then add the pieces to that or fill your shopping cart and then re-asses.
+If there’s the option for a ‘wish list’ in the tab section then add the pieces to that or fill your shopping cart and then re-asses.
 Ask yourself will your intended items work back with what’s in your wardrobe?
 Will they be versatile?
 Are they easy to care for?
 Are they appropriate for the season?
 Will it really flatter your figure or are you envisioning yourself as the model on the site?
 I sometimes get confused and think I’m her LOL.